ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/prototype/Prototype.md

 1. Ensure that the library paths are set by reloading the `bashrc` file, i.e. `source ~/.bashrc`
 2. We have any issue with importing matplotlib, which is also indirectly imported.
 We need to comment that out in file in the build folder, i.e. in `ROOT_FOLDER/builds/bin/mantid/__init__.py`  comment out `import mantid.plots as plots`.
 Note that this hack might get overriden if you are doing a clean build or are pulling changes to that file.
+3. We have to disable file logging since this can cause a race condition between different ranks which try to access the same log file.
+In `~/.mantid/Mantid.user.properties` add the line `logging.loggers.root.channel.channel2=`.
+This should disable file logging.

 ### Run an example